According to the YRMTB, this project has been under development since 2006.

 A link to the Feasibility study was posted on the Yarra Ranges Council Website along with an introduction, a call for submissions and a small poll.
 Unfortunately, most people don’t download a 350 page document, let alone read it completely and many didn’t even read the introduction.
 Most who found the page did read the one line intro to the poll and voted on it.
 The poll said ‘Do you support a Mountain Bike Trail in Warburton‘.
 Please note: A mountain bike trail.
 Not the 97 kms of trails that was being proposed at the time (now over 160 kms of trails), but A mountain bike trail.
 Here is a screen shot (the page has since been removed).

 The Yarra Ranges Mountain Bikers let their members know about the poll on the 20 July 2016.
 As they were part of the consultation process from the beginning and the local weren’t it is not surprising that they swamped the results.
+There was also no way to prevent someone putting in multiple votes on the poll with no information recorded on who had voted or how many votes they had made.

 Yarra Ranges Mountain Bikers Post